How Much Do You Need To Retire?

 Planning Retirement Savings Is About Spending, Not Income

 “I have met people who make $30,000 take-home per month and still have no retirement savings,” said Jeff Rose, certified financial planner, founder and CEO of Alliance Wealth Management, a financial planning firm.
 “Keep your lifestyle in check and make sure you are putting money away every month.
 Set a benchmark based on what (you) need per year and plan to live to 100.”

-You might have heard you’ll need 55 to 80 percent of your preretirement income to live well, but with some budgeting and lifestyle changes, it’s possible to live on less.
+You might have heard you’ll need 55% to 80% of your preretirement income to live well, but with some budgeting and lifestyle changes, it’s possible to live on less.
 “A person or couple that has no house payment or car payments can live off less than 70%,” Rose said.